NullCode1337/NullRAT/README.md

 <h4>Preparation:</h4>

 - Python 3.8+ should be installed on the PC (Tick "Add to PATH" while installing)
-- Do not under any circumstances use the Microsoft Store version of Python, not tested
+- **Do not under any circumstances use the Microsoft Store version of Python, does not work**
 - Add PIP folder to path as well (`%APPDATA%\Python\{insert python folder}\Scripts`)

 <h4>IMPORTANT:</h4>